Primary, K-Garten Teachers’ Union Calls Strike for Wed.

-Additionally, the sector seeks to sign a collective labor agreement to secure critical rights, in line with provisions outlined in the EU‘s minimum wage directive.
+Additionally, the union wants a new collective labor agreement to secure critical rights, in line with provisions outlined in the EU‘s minimum wage directive, as it announced.

-The report from To Vima quotes the union as saying, “We demand equal rights for permanent and substitute teachers.
-A 9-month parental leave for substitute teachers must be immediately established […] It is unacceptable for the rest of the school year to proceed with hundreds of class mergers and thousands of teacher vacancies remaining unfilled.”
+The report from To Vima quotes a statement by the union as stressing, “We demand equal rights for permanent and substitute teachers.
+A nine-month parental leave for substitute teachers must be immediately established […] It is unacceptable for the rest of the school year to proceed with hundreds of class mergers and thousands of teacher vacancies remaining unfilled.”

 Follow tovima.com on Google News to keep up with the latest stories